christianacca/ng2-experiements/README.md

 ## Experiments

-### async service bootstrap

-* You want to provide the convenience of working with a service by making *synchronous* calls to it's methods.
-* Yet the service requires some async data before it can work
-* The service should load its data before injecting the service into a component or a route guard

-This experiment shows how a service can define an async method that is guaranteed to have completed before the service is injected into a component or a route guard.

-Such a service becomes a `bootstrappable` service

-**Limitations**

-* **WARNING**: There is no guarantees that a `bootstrappable` service will be finished bootrapping when injecting that service into another service
-* A `bootstrappable` service must be registered with the root injector
-    * The solution relies on the `APP_INITIALIZER` token to register the `bootstrappable` service.
-Services thus registered will only be invoked during the bootstrapping of the *application*
-    * Therefore, registering a `bootstrappable` service in a lazy loaded module or a component will not result in the bootstrapping of the `bootstrappable`

-**Code listing**

-* Implementation: `provide-bootstrappable.ts`, `bootstrappable.ts`
-* Example usage: `bootstrappable.service.ts`, `bootstrappable2.service.ts`

 ### synchronous module initialization

 * You want to run code once for a module (equivalent to a run block in AngularJS)